datarockets/ruby-style/RELEASING.md

 ## Versioning stragety

-As versioning stragety, we're using SemVer: `MAJOR.MINOR.PATCH`
+As versioning strategy, we're using SemVer: `MAJOR.MINOR.PATCH`

 A `MAJOR` version must be incremented if there are any backward-incompatible breaking changes included in a release.
 This has the benefit of making it easy for anyone to quickly identify if a new version will work differently than a previous one.